Native American Sun Symbols

 Below are a few of Native American sun symbols along with their symbol meanings according to each perspective tribe.
 Or, click here to read an article about the symbolism of the sun.

-Common Native American Sun Symbol:
+Common Native American Sun Symbols

+The seven-ray sun is is one of the most common symbols among Native American Indian tribes.
+Each of the seven rays represents the seven energy centers within human beings, and also the development of each of these energy centers.
 This symbol identifies the healing arts, and represents a peace-loving person.
 It also signifies the transitional power behind an entity who is evolved enough to radiate internal light outward in the environment.

 Hopi Sun Symbol:

-Mayan Sun Symbol:
+Hopi Kachina Sun Symbol:

 For more thought provoking pages on this website by clicking on the related links at the end of this page.
 Find out on sun symbol meanings, Native American symbolism and more!